alump/alump-sht30/README.md

 Add-on for Home Assistant OS running on Raspberry PI with SHT30 i2C sensor.
 You need to enable i2c access to use this add-on.

-Updates sensor.sht30_temperature and sensor.sht30_humidity entities with current values every X seconds
+Updates sensor.sht30_temperature and sensor.sht30_humidity entities with current values every 60 seconds.

 ## TODO features
 - Configuration.
 Either by UI, or at least configuration file.